MarkAlexI/MarkAlexI/README.md

 - :zap: In my free time, I write translations for Kata on Codewars and write tech articles.

-- :mailbox:How to reach me: mailto:aacsmi06@gmail.com.
+- :mailbox:How to reach me: mailto:markalexi@proton.me.
 <!---
 - 👀 I’m interested in
 - 🌱 I’m currently learning ...